Dear Monsters: Release and promotion

 It is supported by the singles "Lifeline" and "If Tomorrow Never Comes".
 Bad Wolves was originally going to promote the album as a support act on Tremonti's European tour in January 2022 but the tour was later rescheduled.
 They instead supported Papa Roach's Kill The Noise tour in March 2022.
 A deluxe edition of the album was released on October 28, 2022.

 Critical reception

 Dear Monsters was met with mixed to favorable reviews.
-KJ Draven of Wall of Sound writes "They [Bad Wolves] have written some cool heavy riffs and more melodic tracks to put together a collection that has peaks and valleys that make for a great drinkin’ and singin’ album… There are decent album tracks, and might even make good singles, but they don’t rock me."
+KJ Draven of Wall of Sound writes "They [Bad Wolves] have written some cool heavy riffs and more melodic tracks to put together a collection that has peaks and valleys that make for a great drinkin' and singin' album… There are decent album tracks, and might even make good singles, but they don’t rock me."

-Alan Ronson of Brutal Planet adds “Bad Wolves has proved they can not only make great music but can sustain the behemoth of the music industry and endure a change in their lineup.
+Alan Ronson of Brutal Planet wrote that "Bad Wolves has proved they can not only make great music but can sustain the behemoth of the music industry and endure a change in their lineup.
 It takes a special kind of determination to undergo all that affliction and come out on top with an album as stunning as this.
 'Dear Monsters' is an intense and passionate response to all the beasts who attempted to devour them."